 Germaine Greer Biography

-Brought up in Melbourne, Australia, Germaine Greer became attracted to radical anarchist philosophies which sought to challenge the perceived wisdom of the day.
-She was particularly attracted by radical feminist politics and her book - The Female Eunuch (1970) proved a pivotal book in the 'post feminist' literature of the 1970s.
-The Female Eunuch explores the idea of continual female oppression arguing that society seeks to impose certain norms onto women's expected behaviour.
-In the book Germaine argues it is time for women to get angry again and pursue greater independence away from the social pressures that exist.
+During her time as a student, Germaine Greer became attracted to radical anarchist philosophies which sought to challenge the perceived wisdom of the day.
+She was particularly attracted by radical feminist politics and her book – The Female Eunuch (1970) proved a pivotal book in the ‘post-feminist’ (or ‘feminist second wave’) literature of the 1970s.
+The Female Eunuch explores the idea of continual female oppression arguing that society seeks to impose certain norms onto women’s expected behaviour.
+In the book, Germaine argues it is time for women to get angry again and pursue greater independence away from the social pressures that exist.

 The Female Eunuch and Germaine Greer have been associated with the 'bra burning movement' because Germaine pointed out how restrictive and uncomfortable a 1960s bra could be.